kign/c4wa/etc/doc/language.md

 First, this happens if you declare a variable of type array (not pointer) or `struct`.
 In this case, your variable is allocated in the _stack_ (first `module.stackSize` bytes of linear memory).
-Actual WASM local variable holds a _pointer_ to this memory (which is one case when pointer could have a numeric value 0).
+Actual WASM local variable holds a _pointer_ to this memory (which is one case when pointer could have a numeric value 0, a very top of the stack).

 ### `&`